urkesh-org/DABI/README.md

 All input filenames starting with "_" are ignored by the the program.

-## Pages .md
+### Pages .md

-All pages have metadata at the top followed by the content (separated by a couple of new lines).
+The MarkDown pages contains metadata at the top followed by the content.

 The metadata is in the format `KEY value` for each line.

-The content is in MarkDown, see here for documentation: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
-Normal HTML is allowed.
+The content is in MarkDown, also normal HTML is allowed.
-For complicated or repetitive layout, use jinja2 in templates.
+For complicated or repetitive layout, use [jinja2](https://jinja.palletsprojects.com/) in templates.

-The HTML headers and menu are added automatically using the templates.
+The `.md` pages are converted to `.htm` using the templates, with headers and navigation.

-### Metadata for pages .md

-AU author(s), separated by semicolon
-D date (if missing last file modification date will be used) T title
-TO (optional) topics (semicolon separated)
-S (optional) subtitle
-DE (optional) description, used for describing the page to Search Engines (as Google) HTML (optional) custom template
+For metadata and codes documentation see `example/_databases/_README_pages.md`.

-## Databases .d
+### Databases .d

-See inside "_databases/" for the description of each database.
+The flat-files databases are stored in `_databases/`.
-The files are processed by the program and are available to the templates in the `database_bibl`, `chapters`, and `database_topics` variable.
+Each `.d` file is processed by the program and the data is available to the templates by the variables `database_bibl`, `chapters` and `database_topics`.

-To reference other entries: `{B}site/ID_of_the_entry` (e.g. `{B}R/Abusch2015Gilgamesh` ).
+For metadata and codes documentation see `example/_databases/_README_Bibliography&Notes.md`.